 Since the mid 20th century, the standard theory among archaelogists has been that the Clovis people were the first inhabitants of the Americas.
 The primary support of the theory was that no solid evidence of pre-Clovis human inhabitation has been found.
 According to the standard accepted theory, the Clovis people crossed the Beringia land bridge over the Bering Strait from Siberia to Alaska during the period of lowered sea levels during the ice age, then made their way southward through an ice-free corridor east of the Rocky Mountains in present-day western Canada as the glaciers retreated.

 The culture lasted for about a half a millennium, from about 11,200 to 10,900 years ago.
 People of the Clovis culture were successful, efficient big-game hunters and foragers.
-Judging from sites on the North American Great Plains, the Clovis people were skilled hunters of huge animals, especially Ice Age mammoths and mastodons.
+Judging from sites on the North American Great Plains, the Clovis people were skilled hunters of huge animals, especially Ice Age mammoths

 It is generally accepted that Clovis people hunted mammoth: sites abound where Clovis points are found mixed in with mammoth remains.
 Whether they drove the mammoth to extinction via overhunting them - the so-called Pleistocene overkill hypothesis - is still an open, and controversial, question, keeping in mind that Archaeology is purely a theoretical endeavor.